VirtualFlyBrain/vfb-neurotransmitter-predictions/README.md

 This ontology repository was created using the [Ontology Development Kit (ODK)](https://github.com/INCATools/ontology-development-kit).

-Data for neurotransmitter predictions is taken from neuprint manc:v1.0 dataset.
+Data for neurotransmitter predictions is taken from [neuprint](http://neuprint.janelia.org/) or from Eckstein et al. (2024) - [FBrf0259490](http://flybase.org/reports/FBrf0259490).